-- providing a comprehensive, open, transparent and fair consideration of the complaint through: - sensitive and thorough interviewing of the complainant to establish what has happened and who has been involved; - \circ interviewing staff and children and other people relevant to the complaint; - o consideration of records and other relevant information; - \circ analysing information. - liaising with the complainant and the complaints co-ordinator as appropriate to clarify what the complainant feels would put things right.
+- providing a comprehensive, open, transparent and fair consideration of the complaint through: - sensitive and thorough interviewing of the complainant to establish what has happened and who has been involved; - o interviewing staff and children and other people relevant to the complaint; - o consideration of records and other relevant information; - o analysing information. - liaising with the complainant and the Complaints Case Worker as appropriate to clarify what the complainant feels would put things right.